-2) Budget Narrative & Staffing Plan
+b.
+Budget Narrative & Staffing Plan

-Appendix B contains an optional budget and staffing plan template that may be used for the Full Application.
+Appendix A contains an optional budget and staffing plan template that may be used for the application.

-Applicants must provide a clear Budget Narrative that identifies and justifies how funds in each line item of the budget will be used to support the proposed project and that links each line item to its relevant commitment letter.
-The Budget Narrative should specifically address each budget line item (including both the Federal Share and matching Non-Federal Share) and the narrative total should match the total project costs listed in both the SF-424, Question 18, Line g ("TOTAL") and the appropriate totals fields of the SF-424A.
-The Budget Narrative should include itemized valuations of any in-kind matching funds (which, for personnel costs, should be supported by the Staffing Plan).
+Applicants must provide a clear budget narrative that identifies and justifies how funds in each line item of the budget will be used to support the proposed project and that links each line item to its relevant commitment letter.
+The budget narrative should specifically address each budget line item (including both the federal share and matching non-federal share) and the narrative total should match the total project costs listed in both the SF-424, Question 18, Line g ("TOTAL") and the appropriate totals fields of the SF-424A.
+The budget narrative should include itemized valuations of any in-kind matching funds (which, for personnel costs, should be supported by the staffing plan).
 Each line item in the budget narrative should clearly indicate

-- a description of the intended use of funds for each line item; - the budget category (from the SF-424A) to which the line item corresponds; - the Federal Share allocated to the line item; - the matching share allocated to the line item; and - if any matching share is allocated to a given line item, a citation to the one or more commitment letters that documents each relevant matching organization's commitment to provide the matching share of the given line item.
+- a description of the intended use of funds for each line item; - the budget category (from the SF-424A) to which the line item corresponds; - the federal share allocated to the line item; - the matching share allocated to the line item; and - if any matching share is allocated to a given line item, a citation to the one or more commitment letters that documents each relevant matching organization's commitment to provide the matching share of the given line item.

-The Non-Federal Share, whether in cash or in-kind, is expected to be paid out at the same general rate as the Federal Share; however, if the applicant's Budget Narrative proposes otherwise, applicants must also include information that clearly indicates what project elements the matching share funds will support and explain why deviation from paying out at the same general rate is required for the project to be implemented.
+The non-federal share, whether in cash or in-kind, is expected to be paid out at the same general rate as the federal share; however, if the applicant's budget narrative proposes otherwise, applicants must also include information that clearly indicates what project elements the matching share funds will support and explain why deviation from paying out at the same general rate is required for the project to be implemented.

-As part of the Budget Narrative, applicants also must submit a Staffing Plan that lists all positions that would be charged to the Federal and Non-Federal portions of the budget for each year of the period of performance.
-The Staffing Plan must include position titles, maximum annual salaries, percentage of time dedicated to the project, and the total amount of annual salaries that would be charged to the project.
-The total amount of annual salaries that would be charged to the project.
-The total amount of annual salaries that would be charged to the project with the amount reflected on the "Personnel" budget line item on the Form SF-424A for each project year.
+As part of the budget narrative, applicants also must submit a staffing plan that lists all positions that would be charged to the federal and non-federal portions of the budget for each year of the period of performance.
+The staffing plan must include position titles, maximum annual salaries, percentage of time dedicated to the project, and the total amount of annual salaries that would be charged to the project.
+The total amount of annual salaries that would be charged to the project must be consistent with the amount reflected on the "Personnel" budget line item on the Form SF-424A for each project year.

-3) Matching Share Commitment Letters
+c.
+Matching Share Commitment Letters